quicwg/ops-drafts/draft-ietf-quic-applicability.md

 \[EDITOR'S NOTE: see https://github.com/quicwg/ops-drafts/issues/6]

-# Stream versus Flow Multiplexing
+# Use of Streams

 QUIC's stream multiplexing feature allows applications to run multiple streams over a single connection, without head-of-line blocking between streams, associated at a point in time with a single five-tuple.
+Stream data is carried within Frames, where one (UDP) packet on the wired can carry one of multiple stream frames.

+Stream can be independently open and closed, gracefully or by error.
+If a critical stream for the application is closed, the application can generate respective error messages on the application layer to inform the other end or the higher layer and eventually indicate quic to reset the connection.
+QUIC, however, does not need to know which streams are critical, and does not provide an interface to exceptional handling of any stream.
+There are special streams in QUIC that are used for control on the QUIC connection, however, these streams are not exposed to the apllication.

+Mapping of application data to streams is application-specific and described for HTTP/s in {{QUIC-HTTP}}.
+In general data that can be processed independently, and therefore would suffer from head of line blocking, if forced to be received in order, should be transmitted over different streams.
+If there is a logical grouping of those data chunks or messages, stream can be reused, or a new stream can be opened for each chunk/message.
+However, a QUIC receiver has a maximum number of concurrently open streams.
+If the stream limit is exhausted a sender is able to indicate that more streams are needed, however, this does not automatically lead to an increase of the maximum number of streams by the receiver.
+Therefore it can be valuable to expose this maximum number to the application, or the number of currently still available, unused streams, and make the mapping of data to streams dependent on this information.

+Further, streams have a maximum number of bytes that can be sent on one stream.
+This number is high enough (2^64) that this will usually not be reached with current applications.
+Applications that send chunks of data over a very long period of time (such as days, months, or years), should rather utilize the 0-RTT seesion resumption ability provided by QUIC, than trying to maintain one connection open.

+## Stream versus Flow Multiplexing

 Streams are meaningful only to the application; since stream information is carried inside QUIC's encryption boundary, no information about the stream(s) whose frames are carried by a given packet is visible to the network.

-Stream multiplexing is not intended to be used for differentiating streams in terms of network treatment.
+Therefore stream multiplexing is not intended to be used for differentiating streams in terms of network treatment.
 Application traffic requiring different network treatment SHOULD therefore be carried over different five-tuples (i.e. multiple QUIC connections).
 Given QUIC's ability to send application data in